 Toxins.
 These include heavy metals such as lead, arsenic, mercury, and thallium, and some industrial and environmental chemicals.
 They also include certain medications -- especially chemotherapy drugs used for lung cancer -- but also some antiviral and antibiotic drugs.

 Inherited disorders.
-These include a group of disorders collectively known as Charcot-Marie-Tooth disease.
+These include a group which may have sensory and motor symptoms, the most common type is known as Charcot-Marie-Tooth disease.

 Injury.
 Often related to trauma, nerves can be compressed, crushed, or damaged, resulting in nerve pain.
 Examples include nerve compression caused by a herniated disc or dislocated bone.